 You can either connect via a SFTP client or use the 'Upload' link to submit your files - please note that you will need to provide at least the following five files every time you sync data:

 admins.csv, which is used to provision school admins, is not required.

 - Clever USD (default) - a 249-school data set made up of anonymized real district data.
 This provides a realistic dataset for a large school district.

-Once your data is synced, the last step is to share data with your application.
-To start, navigate to your application by clicking your app name/icon from the district's Clever dashboard.
+Once your data is synced, the next step is to share data with your application.
+To start, make sure you are logged into your sandbox district dashboard, and navigate to your application by clicking your app name/icon.